-5.4 Implementation of the first Regional Subproject and initial training
+6.4 Implementation of the Regional Subproject and initial training

-5.4.1 The centres participating in a regional subproject have to nominate one responsible person from their respective centres (Global, Regional and National).
-In order to make easier the relationships between the various actors of the regional subproject it is important for the participating centres to agree to the nomination of one individual (Chairperson) who is responsible for the Regional Subproject.
+6.4.1 The centres participating in a regional subproject have to nominate one responsible person from each of the respective centres (Global, Regional and National) to form a regional subproject Management Team.
+In order to make easier the relationships between the various actors of the regional subproject it is important for the participating centres to agree to the nomination of one individual (Chairperson) who is responsible for the Regional Subproject as part of its Management Team.

+6.4.2 One of the participating Regional Centres will serve as a lead Centre for regional forecast guidance support and coordination with participating NMCs/NMHSs.
+Such Regional Centre shall preferably be selected from within the geographical area of Regional Subproject and shall meet the minimum criteria as set for such centre.

-5.4.2The Subproject Chairperson plans and documents the Regional Subproject, giving the details of the cascading process, products to be exchanged, including those provided to the end users, and the method for performing the continuous evaluation.
+6.4.3The Regional Subproject Management Team Chairperson develops the Regional Subproject Implementation Plan (RSIP), giving the details of the cascading process, responsibilities of each participating centre, products to be exchanged, including those provided to the end users, and the method for performing the continuous evaluation.
+The RSIP shall be reviewed and updated by the Management Team

-5.4.3Taking into account the time necessary to implement the cascading process, the nature of the severe weather event and the recommendations of the PSG, the Subproject Chairperson sets the starting and ending dates of the experimentation period.
+6.4.4Taking into account the time necessary to implement the cascading process, the nature of the severe weather event and the recommendations of the PSG, the Subproject Chairperson sets the starting and ending dates of the experimentation period.

-5.4.4 The centres participating to a Regional Subproject organize a kick-off meeting gathering responsible people and forecasters of the NMHSs assigned to the subproject.
+6.4..5The centres participating to a Regional Subproject organize a kick-off Management Team meeting gathering responsible people and forecasters of the NMHSs assigned to the subproject.
 This meeting should give the opportunity to define in detail the cascading process and the duties of the Centres, to train the forecasters of the NMHSs in the efficient use of the products and in service delivery aspects and to specify the continuous evaluation procedure.

-5.5 Experimentation and continuous evaluation
+6.5 Experimentation and continuous evaluation